sleepyjames/search/README.md

 # thor-perusal
 \- a stupid name for an Appengine search API wrapper.

-thor-perusal is a wrapper for Google Appengine's search API that uses Django-like syntax for searching and filtering documents in search indexes, and this, is it's incredibly condescending readme.
+thor-perusal is a wrapper for Google Appengine's search API that uses Django-like syntax for defining documents, and serching and filtering search indexes.
+And this, is it's potentially condescending readme.

 ## Example